The Car Connection Toyota Prius V Overview

-Like all its siblings, the Prius V hangs onto the basic formula--a dedicated body style and the company signature Hybrid Synergy Drive system--that defines all Prius models.
-Just like the standard Prius, the Prius V comes with a 98-horsepower, 1.8-liter four-cylinder engine and a pair of electric motor-generators, managed through a planetary gearset and sophisticated electronic controls.
-Ride quality is quite good, and previously Prius-driving parents will appreciate that the futuristic but impractical 'flying console' dash layout from the main Prius lineup has been replaced with a more straightforward one that offers a variety of bins, cubbies, and trays.
+The Prius V used the basic formula of its siblings—a dedicated body style and the company's signature Hybrid Synergy Drive system.
+Just like the standard Prius, the V comes with a 98-horsepower, 1.8-liter 4-cylinder engine and a pair of electric motor-generators, managed through a planetary gearset and sophisticated electronic controls.
+Ride quality is quite good, and previously Prius-driving parents will appreciate that the futuristic, but impractical "flying console" dash layout from the main Prius lineup has been replaced with a more straightforward one that offers a variety of bins, cubbies, and trays.

-Side by side with a classic Prius liftback, the Prius V has a more classic wagon shape.
-The higher, squarer back end distinguishes it from the long-sloping 'kammback' hatchback design used for the Toyota Prius Liftback since 2004.
-While that shape is aerodynamically superior, its low roofline at the back interferes with cargo capability.
-The more spacious 2012 Toyota Prius V shares no body panels at all with its five-door sibling.
-It provides a higher (more minivan-like) seating position, along with lots more cargo space—67.3 cubic feet, with the rear seats folded.
-The rear seats also slide back and forth, and recline, to optimize passenger legroom and cargo space.
+When compared side by side with a classic Prius liftback, the Prius V has a more classic wagon shape.
+The higher, squarer back end distinguished it from the long-sloping "kammback" design used for the Toyota Prius liftback since 2004.
+While the shape of the latter is aerodynamically superior, its low roofline at the back interfered with cargo capability.
+The more spacious Toyota Prius V shared no body panels at all with its five-door sibling, even though the two looked very similar.
+The V provided a higher (more minivan-like) seating position, along with more cargo space—67.3 cubic feet, with the rear seats folded.
+The rear seats also slide back and forth, and can be reclined to optimize the balance between passenger legroom and cargo space.

-Overall, the Prius V drives much like the Prius Liftback, but it's more burdened by 300 pounds of additional weight.
+Overall, the Prius V drove much like the Prius liftback, but it's more burdened by 300 pounds of additional weight.
 Prius drivers will feel the extra heft during acceleration from a standstill, and new drivers will note the Prius V straining mightily to labor up hills while heavily loaded with people and their goods.

-The Prius V, much like the Prius Liftback, comes with a series of trim levels that can seem confusing.
-For 2012, Toyota Prius V Two, Prius V Three, and Prius V Five models are offered--no, there are no One or Four versions.
-The Two is the base model, while the Three adds Bluetooth, voice-activated navigation, and steering-wheel controls, plus navigation and a touch-screen system with Toyota's Entune infotainment interface.
+The Prius V, much like the Prius liftback, comes with a series of trim levels that can seem confusing.
+For starters, the "V" is pronounced phonetically, as in Prius "Vee."
+Toyota Prius V Two, Prius V Three, and Prius V Five models were offered initially, with a Prius V Four added for 2015—no, there isn't a "One."
+The Two is the base model, while the Three adds Bluetooth, voice-activated navigation, and steering-wheel controls, plus navigation and a touchscreen system with Toyota's Entune infotainment interface.